Largoet/Largoet/README.md

 - 📫 How to reach me **prunet.tht@protonmail.com**

-- 🥋 Enthusiast guitar, fishing, and sailling navigation.
+- 🥋 Enthusiast guitar, martial arts and sailling navigation.

 - 🌳 A lover of architecture, nature, and serene landscapes.